UP okays ordinance against conversion for marriage, violators face up to 10 yrs in jail | Law-Order

 UP okays ordinance against conversion for marriage, violators face up to 10 yrs in jail

+Those wishing to change their religion after marriage need to apply to the district magistrate, according to the draft ordinance which would become law after its promulgation by the state Governor.
+An official spokesperson said the state Cabinet gave its nod to the proposed law – roughly translated from Hindi as Uttar Pradesh Prohibition of Illegal Conversion Ordinance, 2020 -- at its meeting chaired here by Chief Minister Yogi Adityanath.

-In recent weeks, BJP-run states like Uttar Pradesh, Haryana and Madhya Pradesh have revealed plans to enact laws to counter alleged attempts to convert Hindu women to Islam in the guise of marriage, which Hindu activists refer to as “love jihad”.
+In recent weeks, BJP-run states like Uttar Pradesh, Haryana and Madhya Pradesh have revealed plans to enact laws to counter alleged attempts to convert Hindu women to Islam in the guise of marriage, which party leaders often refer to as “love jihad”.
 "The way in which religious conversions are done using deceit, lies, force and dishonesty is heart wrenching, and it was necessary to have a law in this regard,” Cabinet minister and UP government spokesperson Sidharth Nath Singh said.

+Conversion for the alleged purpose of marriage is, however, one aspect of the draft ordinance.
+The state government said the law aims to prohibit religious conversion done using dishonest means like false representation, through force, influence, torture, allurement or for the sake of marriage.

+An official spokesperson said the onus to prove that conversion has not been done using such means will lie on the person carrying it out and the person who got converted.
+In cases of mass religious conversion, the registration of the social organisations will be cancelled and strong action initiated against them.

-He said punishment under the new law is a jail term from one and five years, and a fine of Rs 15,000.
+Sidharth Nath Singh said punishment under the new law is a jail term from one to five years, and a fine of Rs 15,000.
 But if the woman involved is a minor or belongs to a Scheduled Caste or a Scheduled Tribe, the jail term would range from three to 10 years, he said.
 The fine would increase to Rs 25,000.

 - READ MORE ON: